tillahoffmann/tillahoffmann.github.io/_posts/2016-04-18-Cpp-containers-in-cython.md

 %timeit stl_adjacency_map.get(42)
 ```

-    The slowest run took 18.23 times longer than the fastest.
+    The slowest run took 31.22 times longer than the fastest.
 This could mean that an intermediate result is being cached.
-    100000 loops, best of 3: 1.65 µs per loop
+    1000000 loops, best of 3: 1.63 µs per loop
-    The slowest run took 5.94 times longer than the fastest.
+    The slowest run took 5.81 times longer than the fastest.
 This could mean that an intermediate result is being cached.
-    1000000 loops, best of 3: 682 ns per loop
+    1000000 loops, best of 3: 656 ns per loop

 Ok, the complex implementation is a bit faster than the standard python implementation but it really doesn't seem worth the effort.
 It turns out the largest performance cost is the overhead from calling the C++ function from python.
 If we just want to look up neighbours in the C++ code, it's super fast.
 The class above has a simple function `_get_many` to illustrate this effect: it looks up the neighbours of a particular node a large number of times such that we can tease out how much the performance depends on the overhead.